 netstat as an adversary gets their bearings.
 In this case, they pulled back the numeric ID of the user, which may be required for certain commands to be run, and also queried for information about two specific processes.

 Checking the Firewall

-The next step shows the attacker querying for the presence of a host-based firewall which is very common in the OSX world.
+The next step shows the adversary querying for the presence of a host-based firewall which is very common in the OSX world.
 Similar to the comment on

 pwd– if you’ve been around Macs, you’re probably very familiar with Little Snitch.
-Just as you might expect an attacker to run something with
+Just as you might expect an adversary to run something with

 netsh firewall on Windows, expect them to check for firewalls on Macs as well.